Updated: Jul 8

-Getting promoted is not an easy task—it takes patience, tenacity, dedication - and probably some luck.
+Getting promoted is not an easy task—it takes patience, tenacity, self-awareness, dedication - and probably some luck.

 Despite the pandemic, organisations in most sectors are still looking to promote.
 Still, a hiatus last year at the height of the COVID crisis is now leading to a "backlog" in the promotion pipeline.

 So what can you do to make sure your name is in the frame?

 In some cases, the promotion process can take 12-18 months.
 If promotion is in your sights in the medium term, then it pays to start planning now.
 Find out how it works.
 If you need to put together a business case, start thinking about that now - what it is, who can help you fine-tune it, and how you can make it compelling.

 Get an understanding of how someone at the next level performs - both formally and informally.
 Formal can come from competency frameworks or job descriptions - informal will come from chatting to those at that level and above.